 Timesheet Hours Calculator

 The Timesheet Hours Calculator computes timesheet hours from the relation total hours = (clock out - clock in - break minutes / 60) x days worked.
 It takes 4 inputs (clock in time in decimal hours in h, clock out time in decimal hours in h, unpaid break per day in min, days worked in days) and returns the timesheet hours.
-Because this is a pure mathematical or physical formula rather than a jurisdiction-specific rule, the result never changes over time: the same inputs always produce the same answer, so you can rely on it whether you are checking homework, sizing a design, or sanity-checking another tool.
-Enter your values in the fields below and the result updates instantly; you can also share a permalink that pre-fills the exact calculation, which is useful for teaching, reports, or collaboration.
+These are for anyone working to a fixed calendar or clock: people setting deadlines and milestones, teams and travelers coordinating across regions, administrators counting notice or waiting periods, and anyone planning a personal date or a daily routine, and the result gives you the specific date, time, count or label you can put on a calendar or confirm to someone else.
+Enter your values below and the result updates instantly, and you can share a permalink that pre-fills the exact calculation.
+Enter each date or time exactly as it is recorded, note the time zone and stick to a single clock convention (24-hour, or 12-hour with AM and PM) whenever a value carries a time of day, and where a span is involved decide up front whether the start day or start time counts toward the total, since an inclusive versus exclusive endpoint and an unnoticed daylight saving shift are the usual reasons two people get different answers from the same starting point.
 For example, with clock in time in decimal hours = 8 h, clock out time in decimal hours = 16 h, unpaid break per day = 60 min, days worked = 5 days, the timesheet hours works out to 35, and the worked example further down the page shows every step so you can follow the arithmetic and reproduce it by hand.
 The method is the standard form documented by US OPM Federal Holidays and Leave, and the figure above each result carries the date it was last verified.
-This tool is general information and is not a substitute for professional engineering, medical, financial, or scientific advice; always check critical results against the primary source and your own judgement.
+This is arithmetic over the calendar and clock, so it reports what the dates and times themselves add up to rather than what a particular deadline or routine requires: an employer or institution that counts business days, public holidays and cut-off times by its own rules, a region that shifts its clocks or observes different holidays, and ordinary variation in what a personal schedule has to accommodate can all move the practical answer away from the calculated one.

 With Clock in time in decimal hours = 8 h, Clock out time in decimal hours = 16 h, Unpaid break per day = 60 min, Days worked = 5 days, the result is 35.